joscha-hillienhoff/earthquake-damage-ml/README.md

 ## 📝 Project Description

 On April 25, 2015, a **7.6 magnitude earthquake** struck the Gorkha region of Nepal, causing devastating destruction and economic losses estimated at $7 billion.
 To support **risk assessment** and **disaster preparedness**, this project develops models to **predict the damage grade** of buildings based on structural and geospatial features.

-The workflow follows the **CRISP-DM** methodology:
-1. Business Understanding
-2. Data Understanding
-3. Data Preparation
-4. Modeling
-5. Evaluation
-6. Deployment

 ### ✨ Key Features
+- Data exploration (incl. comparison of DrivenData and original  Nepal Post-Earthquake Building Damage dataset)
 - Data preprocessing and feature engineering
 - **Random Forest** and **Extreme Gradient Boosting (XGBoost)** models
 - **Bayesian optimization** using `skopt` for hyperparameter tuning